logasundari/AlexaSkill-TermsOfUse/README.md

 <h3> Jurisdiction</h3>
-The information provided by us through the Skill is not an offer to sell a product or service or to solicit you to buy a product or service.
-Your use of the Skill will be governed by the laws of India
+<p></p>The information provided by us through the Skill is not an offer to sell a product or service or to solicit you to buy a product or service.